UniversalDependencies/docs/_qpm/dep/compound.md

 udver: '2'
 ---

 The `compound` relation is one of three relations for multiword expressions (MWEs) (the other two being `fixed` and `flat`).
-Each language that uses `compound` should develop its own specific criteria based on morphosyntax (rather than lexicalization or semantic idiomaticity), though elsewhere the terms "compound" and "multiword expression" may be used more broadly.

-In the Pomak treebank it has been used for a particular type of noun-adjective formation:
+In the Pomak treebank the [compound]() relation has been used for a particular type of noun-adjective formation. Τhe morphosyntactic criterion is that the adjective follows the noun and forms a unit with it.

 ~~~sdparse
 Hamdí-star